jsur/blockchain-developer-bootcamp-final-project/README.md

 ## How to run this project locally:

+### Contracts

+- Run `yarn install` in project root to install Truffle build and smart contract dependencies
+- Run local testnet in port `7545` with an Ethereum client, e.g. Ganache
+- `truffle migrate --network development`
+- `truffle console --network development`
+- Run tests in Truffle console: `test`

 ### Frontend

 - `cd client`
 - `yarn install`
 - `yarn start`
 - Open `http://localhost:3000`

-### Contracts

-- Run local testnet in port `7545` with an Ethereum client, e.g. Ganache
-- `truffle console --network development`
-- Run tests in Truffle console: `test`

 ### How to populate locally deployed contract with listings